el3ment/spectral_representations_for_convolutional_neural_networks/README.md

 ---

-Initializing spectral filters to be the final filter learned by the spatial parameterization is stable.
+Initializing spectral filters to be the final filter learned by the spatial parametrization is stable.
 To confirm this, the following code in the main loop should be replaced:
 ```
 fft = FFTConvTest(operations='fft')